moxystudio/next-intl/README.md

 Type: `object`

-Any [options](https://github.com/reactivestack/cookies/tree/master/packages/universal-cookie#setname-value-options) from the `universal-cookie` set method are available as well.
+> ℹ️ Any [options](https://github.com/reactivestack/cookies/tree/master/packages/universal-cookie#setname-value-options) from the `universal-cookie` set method are available as well.

 ###### name